Malagasy cuisine: Beverages

 Homemade rhum arrangé is produced by adding fruits or spices to Malagasy rum.
 Here the flavors offered are cinnamon, ginger and lemon.

 Ranon'ampango (/mg/) and ranovola (/mg/), are the most common and traditional beverages in Madagascar.
 Both are names for a drink made by adding hot water to the toasted rice left sticking to the interior of its cooking pot.
 This drink is a sanitary and flavorsome alternative to fresh water.

 A variety of other drinks are produced locally.
 Coffee is grown in the eastern part of the island and has become a standard breakfast drink, served black or with sweetened condensed milk at street-side kiosks.
 Black tea, occasionally flavored with vanilla, and herbal teas—particularly lemongrass and lemon bush (ravin'oliva /mg/)—are popular.
 Juices are made from guava, passion fruit, pineapple, tamarind, baobab, and other fruit.
 Fresh milk is a luxury, and locally produced yogurts, ice cream or sweetened condensed milk mixed with hot water are the most common dairy sources of calcium.
 Cola and orange soft drinks are produced locally, as is Bonbon Anglais, a local sweet lemon soda.
 Coca-Cola products are widely consumed throughout the island.

 Numerous alcoholic beverages are produced for local consumption and limited export.
 The local pilsner, Three Horses Beer, is ubiquitous.
-Wine is produced in the southern highlands around Fianarantsoa, and rum (toaka gasy /mg/) is widely produced and can be either drunk neat, flavored with exotic fruits and spices to produce rhum arrangé or blended with coconut milk to make a punch coco cocktail.
+A liquor called litchel is produced from lychee, and wine is produced from grapes in the southern highlands around Fianarantsoa, and rum (toaka gasy /mg/) is widely produced and can be either drunk neat, flavored with exotic fruits and spices to produce rhum arrangé or blended with coconut milk to make a punch coco cocktail.
 The most traditional form of rum, called betsabetsa /mg/, is made from fermented sugarcane juice.
 Rum serves a ritual purpose in many parts of Madagascar, where it is traditional to throw the first capful of a newly opened bottle of rum into the northeast corner of the room as an offering and gesture of respect to the ancestors.

 At social gatherings it is common for alcoholic beverages to be accompanied with savory, fried snacks known collectively as tsakitsaky, commonly including pan-fried peanuts, potato chips, nems, sambos and kaka pizon.